XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

    multi-spectral data set).

- * Provide a representation of an XAS spectrum suitable for deposition with a journal.
+ * Provide a representation of an XAS spectrum suitable for deposition with a journal or in a database.

-In short, we are trying to share data across continents, decades, and analysis toolkits.
+In short, we need to share data across continents, decades, and analysis toolkits.

 This format is intended to encode a single XAS spectrum in a data file